axa-rev-research/NINA-Dataset/README.md

 # DeepCrashzam-Dataset
 Script to create the crash sound dataset.
-Sounds are recorded inside the car cabin with dashcam or smartphone.
+Sounds are recorded inside the car cabin (apart from some EV sirens) with dashcam or smartphone,.

 Categories:
 - Crash